MicrosoftDocs/customer-insights/ci-docs/data/segments-copilot.md

    :::image type="content" source="media/segment-copilot-result.png" alt-text="Screenshot of a segment rule created by Copilot in Customer Insights - Data.":::

-1. You can continue to use copilot to replace the rule, add it to the current rule, or create a new one.

 1. To create the segment:

    1. Select **Edit details** next to Untitled segment.
 Provide a name for your segment and update the suggested **Output table name** for the segment.
 Optionally, add a description and [tags](work-with-tags-columns.md#manage-tags) to the segment.